 These roles can be combined into one or more persons.

 In addition, we need to be able to access your data and we need to have direct contact and work on a regular basis with both the data owners and with the stakeholders, i.e. those that benefit from the data processing.

-No, you own your data, and we only process it on your behalf, and for your benefit.
+No, you own your data.
+We only process it on your behalf and for your benefit.
 Our relation in this aspect is similar to the relation between a cloud provider and cloud customers.

 With a major cloud provider, within the EU.

-Scling pays cloud providers, and other suppliers that we use.
+Scling pays cloud providers and other suppliers that we use.
 It is included in the pricing for operations.
-The pricing includes the cost for storing a single copy of ingested data for 10 years.
+The pricing includes the cost of storing a single copy of ingested data for 10 years.

 Most pipelines do not require a strict SLA, and customers should not pay for it.
-So by default, the SLA is best effort with email support on working hours.
-For pipelines with higher requirements, raising the SLA level one step is a deliverable, with the standard increase in operational cost.
-SLA levels beyond best effort requires a customer engagement of at least 6 deliverables per month.
+So by default, the SLA is “best effort” with email support on working hours.
+For pipelines with higher requirements, raising the SLA level one step is a deliverable, with a small increase in operational cost.
+SLA level beyond “best effort” requires a customer engagement of at least 6 deliverables per month.

 No, we work together to break down complex features into small deliverables - as small as they can get while still providing some value to you as a customer.
 The agile workshop “Elephant Carpaccio” is a good exercise for learning to break down complex features into small deliverables.
 For example, if you want a recommendation API, it might be split into a handful of deliverables, e.g:

 As you can see, each deliverable is small, and that is important.
 In order to build valuable data products, each step should be evaluated in order to determine the next step.
 In many cases, well-tuned simple solutions work as well as complex algorithms.
 We should only use new shiny things that are expensive to build and operate where they really matter, and always benchmark them to simple alternatives, or combine both.